EPAM-JS-Competency-center/cloud-development-course-initial/1_cloud_introduction/task.md

 ### Task 1.1

-1. (Optional) Install Discord, register and [go to chat](https://discord.gg/kHkXwpcE)
+1. Install Discord (you can also use web version), register and [go to chat](https://discord.gg/a24Ndwfj7a)
-2. Register in Rolling Scopes App https://app.rs.school/registry/student?course=aws-2021 (feel free ask questions in chat)
+2. Register in RS App https://app.rs.school/registry/student?course=aws-2021 (feel free ask questions in chat)

 ### Task 1.2